A short history of Extbase and Fluid¶

 - A new template engine for outputting data, which connects flexibility, ease of use and extensibility: Fluid.

 Discussions about the new template engine started already on the Transition Days, where Bastian Waidelich and Sebastian Kurfürst discussed how such a new template engine should work and behave.
 Shortly after, a prototype was implemented.
 The development of Extbase began two months later, when a few core members met in Karlsruhe.
-There, they agreed on staying as close as possible to the concepts, the architecture and the APIs of FLOW3.
+There, they agreed on staying as close as possible to the concepts, the architecture and the APIs of FLOW.

 After that followed an intensive development phase, where Jochen Rau developed the biggest part of Extbase, while Sebastian Kurfürst did code reviews and gave feedback.
 Additionally, Fluid has reached the beta stage in that time.